 Additionally, the College may implement protective measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all of the following actions: changing of class schedules, restrictions on campus usage, interim or permanent suspensions, College expulsion.
 For students, sexual assault, domestic violence, dating violence, and stalking are violations of the Student Conduct Code.
 Employees who violate this policy will be subject to discipline, up-to-and- including termination of employment.
-Sexual assault, domestic violence, dating are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state laws.
+Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state laws.

 The Title IX Coordinator will determine whether interim interventions and protective measure should be implemented, and, if so, take steps to implement those protective measures as soon as possible.
 Examples of interim protective measures include, but are not limited to: an order of no contact, residence hall relocation, adjustment of course schedules, a leave of absence, or reassignment to a different supervisor or position.
 These remedies may be applied to one, both, or multiple parties involved.
-Violations of the Title IX Coordinator's directive measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Pueblo Community College.
+Violations of the Title IX Coordinator's directives and/or protective measures will constitute related violations that may lead to additional disciplinary action.
+Protective measures imposed may be temporary pending the results of an investigation or may become permanent as determined by Pueblo Community College.